preco21/playgrounds/packages/node-playgrounds/README.md

 ### Packaging

-You can easily create standalone executables by this command, which generates the executables in `bin` folder:
+You can also create standalone executables with this command, which will generate the executables in `bin` folder:

 ```bash
 $ npm run package
 ```

-The generated runnable app can run without any runtime dependencies.
+The generated app can be executed without any runtime dependencies.

 ### Clean

-Cleans build output directory.
+This command cleans the build output directory.
 This command will remove any content inside `lib` folder.

 ```base
 $ npm run clean